plot(x=None, y=None, data=None, sizes=None, direction=None, **kwargs)¶

 label (str) – Add a legend entry for the symbol or line being plotted.

-transparency (int or float) – Set transparency level, in [0-100] percent range.
+transparency (float) – Set transparency level, in [0-100] percent range.
 Default is 0, i.e., opaque.
 Only visible when PDF or raster format output is selected.
 Only the PNG format selection adds a transparency layer in the image (for further processing). transparency can also be a 1d array to set varying transparency for symbols.